Javier & Marta Villavecchia Fellowships

 In 2020, these fellowships, previously known as Haas Fellowships, were renamed as Javier & Marta Villavecchia Fellowships, so that they paid homage to their original benefactors and to the ongoing trust and generosity of the whole Villavecchia family.

-2025 Javier & Marta Villavecchia Fellowships
+2026 Javier & Marta Villavecchia Fellowships (Open: deadline May 1st)

-The Centre for Aesthetics, Religion and Contemporary Culture and the Haas Library at the Universitat Pompeu Fabra are pleased to announce the new call for applications for two individual J&M Villavecchia Fellowships for 2024-2025.
+The Centre for Aesthetics, Religion and Contemporary Culture and the Haas Library at the Universitat Pompeu Fabra are pleased to announce the new call for applications for two individual J&M Villavecchia Fellowships for 2025-2026.
 This call is open to both artists and postdoctoral researchers with original and innovative proposals that make use of the themes and materials of the Haas Library.
 Applications made by last-year predoctoral researchers that can justify the crucial interest of the Haas library materials for the consecution of their PhD will also be considered.

 Fellowships are for a period of three months.
 One fellowship will be granted for the winter semester (from September to February), and another for the spring semester (from February to July).